giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

 We send a TCP request with SYN flag to a specified port, That port will either reply a RST flag or SYN/ACK flag or no reply at all.

-RST flag for a port closed.
+These can be the replies of a target server when nmap sends TCP request w/ SYN flag RST flag for a port closed.
 SYN/ACK for a port that's open.
 No reply for when port is behind firewall

 SYN scans requires sudo permission to work in linux